scality/RestBlockDriver/README.md

 The volume is then removed from storage and is no longer accessible.
 But beware:
-* THE destroy volume must already exist
+* The destroyed volume must already exist
 * Destroy a volume used by other drivers on other machines dewblock can lead to errors and innatendus behavior and untested.